The Team

 From a very early age I was aware of something much bigger in the World than just Janet.
 I have always carried an ‘inner peace’ of what my grandmother would describe as ‘the inner self’ or the ‘I am’ of self awareness.
 My grandmother was a teacher of spiritual techniques to help towards self-discovery in the modern world.
 She worked for Dr Paul Brunton an author of books on comparative religions, mysticism and philosophy.
 One of my favourites published many years ago is called ‘The Secret Path’.

 We settled in Builth Wells where I still live.
 The new time away from the 100 hours a week demanded by pub life left me with time and mental space to recharge and reflect.
 This opened an opportunity to study theology in Cardiff which lead to my licensing as a Lay Reader in the Church in Wales.
 I became one of the chaplains to the Royal Welsh showground and more recently a Street Pastor during the July show.
-I currently volunteer with a large domestic abuse charity as their vice-chair.
+I was also involved with a large domestic abuse charity, retiring after 10 years as a trustee and in the role of Vic-chair..

 After being a Lay Reader for a while my Christian journey was still pushing me further.
 That ‘still small voice’ which can often surface when you least expect it nudged me to enquire about becoming a vicar.
 This lead to full ordination in the Church in Wales back in 2020.
 Since that time I have lead worship in mid-wales, conducted weddings, funerals and baptisms.